 Types of Portable Electric Infrared Heaters

-Whether you are shopping for a small table-top unit, a larger portable model with wheels, or a fixed fireplace style infrared heater, where are some features to look for:
+Whether you are shopping for a small table-top unit, a larger portable model with wheels, or a fireplace-style infrared heater, you should always make sure your unit has:

 - Cool-to-the-touch exterior

-- Heating capacity suitable for the area (some can heat 1000 sq. ft. or more)
+- Heating capacity suitable for your area (some can heat 1000 sq. ft. or more)